tomstafford/psy6422/docs/010-intro.md

 The purpose of this assessment is to ensure you are engaging with the course and to start a conversation between us about the final assessment.
 I want to give you 100%, all you have to do to achieve this is follow the instructions above.

+### Submission

+You submit by email to me, as an attachment with a filename containing your surname and registration number, of the form:

+  surname_000000000.pdf

+(file format does not need to be pdf)

 ## Checklist: